 - Get promoted in your organization or level up your career in another organization

 The important element here is that you know where you want to go.
-The more specific you are the more you can focus where you network and with whom you network.
-This will save you time, money and create other efficiencies.
+The more specific you are the more you can focus on where you network and with whom you network.
+This will save you time, and money and create other efficiencies.
 It will also allow you to focus your messaging and other development or growth efforts.

-#3 – Who You Should network with
+#3 – Who You Should Network with

-Once you are in the right mindset and have clear goals, you can then start looking at who you want to network with, in order to gain results quicker and easier.
+Once you are in the right mindset and have clear goals, you can then start looking at who you want to network with, to gain results quicker and easier.
 Here are some examples:

 If you’re looking for a CP job you should be meeting and growing relationships with:

-- other CP Professionals
+- Other CP Professionals

 - CP employers or people with extensive CP networks